joshipreeti/Risk-Analytics-Quant-Models-Portfolio/README.md

 *   **Dependencies:** Each notebook has a setup cell at the top with necessary installs (e.g., `pip install arch` or `yfinance`).
 *   **Data:** Market data is fetched dynamically via APIs or provided within the repository structure.
 ## 💬 Feedback
-These projects are part of my continuous learning journey in quantitative finance.
  If you have any suggestions or technical questions, please feel free to share them with me!